-- 1. Contractual Employees: Notice from separating contracted employees to the College shall be in accordance with their individual contract, college policies and procedures, and/or any applicable Kansas Statutes. - 2.
+- Contractual Employees: Notice from separating contracted employees to the College shall be in accordance with their individual contract, college policies and procedures, and/or any applicable Kansas Statutes.
+Separation of employment includes the discontinuation of any benefits the employee held through the College in accordance to the benefit end date.
+This may include but not limited to, health and dental insurance, Aflac. - 2.
 Non-Contractual ("at will") Employees: At least two (2) weeks prior to the final date of employment, the non-contractual employee is asked to notify the employee's supervisor of the employee's resignation.
+Separation of employment includes the discontinuation of any benefits the employee held through the College in accordance to the benefit end date.
+This may include but not limited to, health and dental insurance, Aflac.